|

 Yorkshire terrier on white background.

-Yorkie puppies are black and tan when they are born.
-As the dog matures, the black becomes a dark steel blue color, and the tan hairs lighten along the length of the tresses.
+Yorkie puppies are typically born black and tan.
+As the dog matures, the black color becomes a dark steel blue, and the tan hairs lighten along the length of the fur.

 The Yorkshire terrier is a small dog.
 They typically weigh 7 pounds or less and stand 7 to 10 inches tall.